Tanjingw/jtanucph/content/authors/admin/_index.md

     url: https://www.ku.dk/english/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a graduate student in the University of Copenhagen, research interests include Development Economics and Labour Economics.
-At this stage, my main research is on the economic issues related to the social integration of China’s migrant population and infrastructure construction.

 # Interests to show in About widget
 interests: